LUDevNet/Docs/docs/intro.rst

 Client
 ^^^^^^

-* This documentation is targeted towards the latest publicly released client (1.10.64) which you can download in its original form `here <https://mega.nz/#!zpQyzAyA!az8Omzz-mH-03nOT1-H5jpjm75x2ZyDAv9BikCUHxG8>`__ (recommended) or in its unpacked form `here <https://mega.nz/#!zhRzBa4C!B5eY94-6vYmjJYqXkDXDM5hiqkPhZ7yb9ShCHG3Lgo8>`__.
+* This documentation is targeted towards the latest publicly released client (1.10.64)
 * To redirect the client to a different server simply change the :samp:`AUTHSERVERIP` host info in the :file:`boot.cfg` file to a new host.
 * The client stores an additional config and a log file from the last session in the :file:`{SystemDrive}:\\Users\\{User}\\AppData\\Local\\LEGO Software\\LEGO Universe\\` folder.